lucyrubin/plang-snake/README.md

 This is because of the purely functional aspect of Elm and how output is purely based on the input.
 For more on Elm randomness, and something that is more random, it would be interesting to look into Elm's Random.Generator

 ## Conclusion
 We were able to create the Snake Game in both Elm and Python with the same logic, but with different implementations.
 In writing the Elm version, we did not encounter any runtime errors, only compile-time errors.
+This is because of its pure functions which cannot have any external effects.
 In writing the Python version, we encountered both runtime and compile-time errors.
-While the Elm version is more difficult for us to read and write (because we are more unfamiliar with it), it would be easier to implement a pause and resume game function than it would be in the Python version.
+The Elm version is more difficult for us to read and write (in part because we are more unfamiliar with it).
+However, was more difficult to debug the Python version because of runtime errors.
+Once we could get Elm to compile, we no longer had to worry about runtime errors.
+It it would be easier to implement a pause and resume game function in Elm than it would be in Python, but other new game functions that require code reorganization would likely be easier to implement in Python.